krispo/git-edit/Readme.md

 Now if you deploy your app, you can call editor by `CTRL + Click` with click on your marked element.
 And then `edit` web page and `commit` the changes.
 You web page will updated immediately.

-Actually, you web page can be edited by any github user that connected to github through your app.
+Actually, your web page can be edited by any github user that connected to github through your app.
 And these changes will be like a `pull requests`.
 So, after `commit & pull` this repo will be forked automatically to this user github account.